 - Fixed-fee (including software license revenue): In fixed-fee billing arrangements, we agree to a pre-established fee in exchange for a predetermined set of professional services.
 We set the fees based on our estimates of the costs and timing for completing the engagements.
-Fixed-fee arrangements also include software licenses for our revenue cycle management software and research administration and compliance software. - Time-and-expense: Under time-and-expense billing arrangements, we require the client to pay based on the number of hours worked by our revenue-generating professionals at agreed upon rates.
+Fixed-fee arrangements also include software licenses for certain digital products. - Time-and-expense: Under time-and-expense billing arrangements, we require the client to pay based on the number of hours worked by our revenue-generating professionals at agreed upon rates.
 Time-and-expense arrangements also include speaking engagements, conferences and publications purchased by our clients. - Performance-based: In performance-based fee billing arrangements, fees are tied to the attainment of contractually defined objectives.
 We enter into performance-based engagements in essentially two forms.
 First, we generally earn fees that are directly related to the savings formally acknowledged by the client as a result of adopting our recommendations for improving operational and cost effectiveness in the areas we review.
 Second, we earn a success fee when and if certain predefined outcomes occur.
 Often, performance-based fees supplement our time-and-expense or fixed-fee engagements.
 The level of performance-based fees earned may vary based on our clients' risk sharing preferences and the mix of services we provide. - Software support, maintenance and subscriptions: Clients that have purchased one of our software licenses can pay an annual fee for software support and maintenance.
-We also generate subscription revenue from our cloud-based analytic tools and solutions.
+We also generate subscription revenue from certain cloud-based digital products.
 Software support, maintenance and subscription revenues are recognized ratably over the support or subscription period.
 These fees are generally billed in advance and included in deferred revenues until recognized.